-The table below sets out the difference between the pay of the highest paid employee (the Chief Fire Officer) when compared to the average pay of all other employees.
-The information illustrates that the Chief Fire Officer's pay is (4.68) times more than the average pay of a competent Firefighter role as at 31 December 2018.
-This differential is £112,331.
+The table below sets out the difference between the pay of the highest paid employee (the Chief Fire Officer) when compared to other employees.
+The information illustrates that the Chief Fire Officer's pay is 4.72 times more than the basic pay of a competent Firefighter role as at 31 December 2020.
+This differential is £118,248.